jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

   (b) such conditions relating to the area in which the medicine may be distributed; or (c) such other conditions, not being inconsistent with the purposes of this section,— (4) Subject to subsections (4A) and (5), every provisional consent given under this section shall have effect for 2 years or such shorter period as the Minister may determine, and shall then expire.
-(4A) The Minister may, by notice in the Gazette, from time to time renew any provisional consent given under this section for a period not exceeding 2 years on any one occasion.
+(4A) The Minister may, by notice, from time to time renew any provisional consent given under this section for a period not exceeding 2 years on any one occasion.
 (4B) Subsections (3) and (5) shall apply to any renewal of a provisional consent given under subsection (4A) as if it were a provisional consent given under subsection (1).
 (5) If, during the currency of a provisional consent given in respect of any medicine, the Minister grants a consent under section 20 in respect of the same medicine, the provisional consent shall be deemed to be revoked.
+(6) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 23A Interpretation
 In this section, and in sections 23B and 23C, unless the context otherwise requires,—